tytydraco/yessleep/out/The_monsters_under_my_bed_took_my_brother_first.md

 Slowly, our parents began to change.
 Day by day, they were growing cold and erratic.
 Their skin became soggy and taut, like wet bread moulded onto bones.
 Their eyes lost focus.
 They looked less humans and more like scratched up toys.

 And they wouldn't talk to us anymore..
-My brother and I became orphans, more alone in the house.
+My brother and I became practical orphans, more alone in the house than outside.
 I think that's why it came for us.

 The day my brother disappeared, it was freezing in the house.
 There was no fire, but Mama and Papa just sat in the living room, their scratched up faces in front of the empty fireplace.

 That morning, I didn't see my brother.
-It wasn't unusual for him to hide away in the woods from the house.
+It wasn't unusual for him to stay away from the house til late.
 But when night fell, he wasn't back.

 As the house grew dark, I approached my parents.
 They sat still, staring at nothing.
 I said Mikey wasn't here.

 At first, they wouldn't talk.
 Then, Mama whispered.

-"Be quiet.
-Mikey didn't go anywhere"
+"Be quiet."

 "Mama, he's not here."